polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssets`: The asset(s) to be withdrawn.
+- `assets: Assets`: The asset(s) to be withdrawn.
-- `beneficiary: MultiLocation`: The new owner for the assets.
+- `beneficiary: Location`: The new owner for the assets.

 Kind: *Command*.